AdamKinnell/AdventOfCode2018/README.md

 * **Part 2**: Same as Part 1 (v3), except we look at all square submatrices anchored at their lower-right whose dimensions fit within the bounds of the matrix.
 `⏳O(n³)` | `📦O(n²)`, where n=dimensions of matrix.

+### Day 12: Subterranean Sustainability
+* **Part 1**: Store the sequence of pot states (ignoring leading and trailing empty pots) in a dequeue, along with an offset from zero to track the actual index of each pot.
+For each generation, we look at each pot and it's 4 closest neighbors to determine it's new state.
+This is accomplished using a sliding window of 5 bits to index a 32-entry lookup table detailing the new state of a pot when given the context of it's neighbors.
+Finally, we sum the indices of each pot containing a plant to get our final answer.
+`⏳O(n·m)` | `📦O(m)`, where n=number of generations, and m=number of pots in each generation.
+* **Part 2**: After a hundred or so generations, we find that each generation merely shifts the same sequence of pot states over by some number.
+We therefore check the sequence of pots between each generation until only the offset changes (making full use of the sequence+offset data structure).
+We then multiply the offset change for one generation by the number of remaining generations to skip and "fast forward" to the final generation.
+`⏳O(n·m)` | `📦O(m)`, where n=number of generations, and m=number of pots in each generation.

 >TODO: Complete the rest of the challenges.